MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 1. Finally, [call the custom assessment API](custom-assessment.md#call-the-custom-assessment-api).

 > [!NOTE]
 > Wait at least two seconds after you initiate the device fingerprinting session to make the custom assessment API call.
-That way, fingerprinting data can be collected and transmitted and therefore used within the custom assessment rule execution.
+That way, fingerprinting data can be collected and transmitted, and therefore used within the custom assessment rule execution.

 ## Related articles